 Ramsey County considers three properties for redevelopment, conservation

-Among the Ramsey County properties being considered for redevelopment is Boys Totem Town, a site of mostly undeveloped bluffland and oak savanna on St. Paul's east side.
+Among the Ramsey County properties being considered for redevelopment is this mostly undeveloped bluffland and oak savanna on St. Paul's east side.

 Ramsey County is making plans for the future of three county-owned parcels of land near the Mississippi River in St. Paul and Maplewood.

 On the east side of St. Paul, the former juvenile correctional facility known as Boys Totem Town closed in 2019 after more than 100 years of operation.
 The property is 72 acres in size.
 Intensive development has been limited to 10 acres of the site; the rest has remained open space with blufftop views, rolling hills and a rare oak savanna.

 About a mile away, two parcels in Maplewood are also being planned for future redevelopment.
 One of them is the 88-acre Ponds at Battle Creek Golf Course.
 Sightings of the endangered rusty patched bumblebee have been reported here.

 The other Maplewood property is a 77-acre open grassland directly adjacent to Battle Creek Regional Park.
 Community members have documented the presence of several bird species at this site — including bobolinks, dickcissels and clay-colored sparrows — whose populations are in worrisome decline.